UHDanke/gd_docs/triggers/audio.md

 The default song used when playing the level, which can be changed from the level select menu.
 This will be displayed as the main song in any level select screen.

-It is always played on channel 0 and is pre-loaded together with the level.
+It is always played on song channel 0 and is pre-loaded together with the level.

 ## Song Selection